Glyphack/Glyphack/content/blog/huec/index.md

 ```
 ## Alarms

-Alarms in the Philips app is a functionality to turn on/off the light at a specific time or create a countdown to flash the lights.
+Alarms in the Philips app are a functionality to turn on/off the light at a specific time or create a countdown to flash the lights.
 Once an alarm fires, it deactivates and must be manually re-enabled to go off again the next day.

 Similar to how I discovered how colors work I tried to look into what characteristics change when I create an alarm.